Whitecoat1/THM-writeups/README.md

-# List
+# TryHackMe Writeups
-This is a list of all writeups related to TryHackMe.
+## This is a list of all writeups related to TryHackMe.